AlonMamia/MsApps_WebApp/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Running the mock server
-in the terminal get into "src\assets\mocks" folder and run "npx json-server db.json" command, then the mocking server will be started and the json db would be available